knasts/knasts/README.md

 ## Hi, I'm Anasta ⋆˚.
 👩🏻‍💻 a sophomore at [IASA](https://kpi.ua/en/iasa) KPI ☕︎

-- 💻 actively developing in C++, familiar with C
+- 💻 actively developing in C#, familiar with C++ and C
-- 🎮 currently learning C# and beginning to gain hands-on experience with Unity
+- 🎮 currently gaining hands-on experience with Unity
 - 🤸‍♀️ fun fact: an avid dancer at heart and during downtime

 ## my stats: